 Shoulder arthroscopic decompression is to take pressure off the inflamed shoulder tendons and to provide a pain free mobile and strong shoulder.
 The operation is suitable for people whose symptoms have not responded to non-operative methods such as injections or physiotherapy.
 They have usually undergone assessment of the tendons in the form of an ultrasound scan or MRI scan.

 Overall, this sort of surgery should have a success rate of eight and a half to nine out of ten with substantial reduction in pain and a return to normal activity.

 The surgery is carried out through small incisions around your shoulder using arthroscopic (keyhole) instruments.

 The first step is to use the telescope to carefully assess the whole of the inside of your shoulder joint and tendons.
 This allows the identification of other problems that might be important, such as arthritis and also allows other minor problems to be dealt with.

 The main part of the operation involves removing the inflamed soft tissues (bursa and ligaments) and the bone (anterior acromion) pressing on the top of the shoulder tendons actually outside the main shoulder joint.
 Sometimes the joint between the collarbone and the acromion (the acromio-clavicular joint) also needs to be removed as part of the procedure.

-Once the operation is complete, the small incisions are closed with single stitches that are removed after a week and covered with waterproof dressings.
+Once the operation is complete, the small incisions are closed and there may be stitches to be removed after a week and covered with waterproof dressings.

-The operation generally requires a one night stay in hospital and your arm is placed into a special shoulder sling which is primarily for comfort and support.
+The operation is usually a day case and your arm is placed into a special shoulder sling which is primarily for comfort and support until any anaesthetic wears off.
 Exercises and physiotherapy start on the day of surgery and patients are your physiotherapist will teach you all you need to know for the first couple of weeks after discharge from hospital.